seyed0123/Vendor/README.md

 ### outputs:
 1. LED: shows the monitor situation
 2. motor: shows the motor situation
+3. money: shows the money situation

 ### registers:
 1. three bit state: shows the current state of the machine
 2. two bit current product: shows the current product that the user selected.
 3. eigth bit money: shows the amount of coin that the user inserted to the machine
 4. three bit next state: shows the next state of the machine should goes to it.
+5. four bit product_0_num: shows the number of product zero in the machine.
+6. four bit product_1_num: shows the number of product one in the machine.
+7. four bit product_2_num: shows the number of product two in the machine.
+8. four bit product_3_num: shows the number of product three in the machine.

 ## price of product and coins
 | product 	| price 	|